-After getting his first Hallmark truck camper, Matthew Bernier decided to take on a quick winter crossing of Engineer Pass.
+After getting his first Hallmark camper, Matthew Bernier decided to take on a quick winter crossing of Engineer Pass.
 Two days later, he emerged on the other side.

 Reading Matthew Bernier’s interview, you can almost hear his mind at work.

 “Why not buy multiple ski passes and spend seventy days a year at Vail?”